albumentations-team/autoalbument/README.md

 AutoAlbument uses PyTorch to search for augmentation policies.
 You can speed up the search by using a CUDA-capable GPU.

 ### 5. Use found augmentation policies in your training pipeline.
-You can use a JSON file with a policy to create an augmentation pipeline [Albumentations](https://github.com/albumentations-team/albumentations):
+You can use a JSON file with a policy to create an augmentation pipeline with [Albumentations](https://github.com/albumentations-team/albumentations):

 ```
 import albumentations as A